geohotstan/tinycorp-meetings/2025-01-20/README.md

 I haven't put this up before because it used to be a lot of effort to maintain backends, but I think the new webGPU has really shown that things have gotten a lot better and that we can deal with more backends.
 So if someone writes a Tenstorrent backend, $1,000.
 And then Corsix, put up an extra $1,000 if someone also gets it to work on Wormhole.
-So if you can write a Ten's Torrent backend that works on Greyskull and Wormhole, $2,000.
+So if you can write a Tenstorrent backend that works on Greyskull and Wormhole, $2,000.
 And these, will they be performance?
 Or is it just run correctly?
 Just correctly.